What You Should Know

 When you use your own vehicle for University business, your personal insurance is always primary and will provide coverage for damages incurred if there is an accident involving your vehicle.
 When using your personal auto for University business, you are required to comply with all state regulations — including maintaining the minimal amount of insurance coverage.

 The University provides reimbursement for personal auto use at the current IRS mileage rate.
+Requests for reimbursement should be submitted on an expense report in Concur.
+Functionality in Concur will automatically apply the current IRS mileage rate when mileage is entered on an expense report.
 A portion of the mileage allowance is considered to cover the costs for gas, oil, repairs, depreciation, and insurance, so you cannot also request reimbursement for gas when you use your own car for University business.

 Damage & Accidents